Oneirocom/Magick/apps/docs/docs/developers/packageOverview/thoth-core.md

 ---
-title: Thoth Core
+title: magick Core
-description: This is where you will find information relevant to the thoth-core package.
+description: This is where you will find information relevant to the magick-core package.
 hide_table_of_contents: false
 ---

-# thoth-core
+# magick-core

 How are you?